-If the applicable professional society or organization does not maintain a statewide electronic publication, the Facility shall advertise on the Facility’s website.
+If the applicable professional societies and organizations do not maintain a statewide publication for this purpose, the Facility shall advertise on the Facility’s own website.

 In addition to the above requirements, advertisements may be placed in other publications, including newspapers of general circulation.